Migraine and Headache Treatment Specialist Q&A

 If you are looking for effective relief from migraines or headaches, we welcome you to come to Golden State Medical Center!
 Our physicians and chiropractors can help you find relief from migraine and headache pain.
-For more information, please call us or request an appointment online.
-We serve patients from San Ramon CA, Dublin CA, Blackhawk CA, Danville CA, Alamo CA, Diablo CA, Dougherty CA, Tassajara CA, Livermore CA and Pleasanton CA.
+We are located at 2551 San Ramon Valley Blvd.
+Suite 108.
+San Ramon, CA 94583.
+For more information, please contact us or request an appointment online.
+We serve patients from San Ramon CA, Dublin CA, Blackhawk CA, Danville CA, Alamo CA, Diablo CA, Dougherty CA, Tassajara CA, Livermore CA, and Pleasanton CA.

 While a migraine is technically a severe headache disorder, there are several different types of headaches that differ in location, intensity, and sensation from migraines.
 Moreover, migraine symptoms are not limited to a headache.

 With that in mind, migraines are typically much more intense and debilitating than other headaches and are often experienced as recurring attacks or episodes.
 Migraine episodes can last anywhere from several hours to a few days.
 Depending on the symptoms experienced with a migraine, there are four possible phases that a migraine can go through, including the premonitory phase, the aura phase, the headache phase, and the postdrome phase.
 Each phase can occur with one or more of the following symptoms:

 • Constipation or diarrhea